 We have a very well established Pastoral Team who work closely with all students, parents and tutors to ensure each child has the best support we can offer.

 Each year group has a Head of Year who follows the year group through Year 9 to Year 11; this means we can get to know the students and parents as we work with them during their time at South Bromsgrove High.
-Attached to each year group is a Student Support Worker who is on hand to deal with the day to day issues that may arise.
+Heads of Year are support by Assistant Heads of Year who focus on attendance, student expectations and wellbeing.

 Bullying may be verbal or physical and will not be tolerated by the school in any form whatsoever.
 If your child is a victim of bullying, or you suspect some kind of bullying is occurring at school, please do not hesitate to let us know.
 Also, encourage your child to inform a member of staff they trust and feel able to talk to.
 No action will be taken without consulting the person suffering bullying, unless their health or safety is at risk.
 No student at South should put up with bullies – silence is the bully’s main weapon!